-Choosing between a German Pinscher vs Doberman pits a little-known dog breed against an incredibly famous one.
+Choosing between a German Pinscher vs Doberman pits a little-known dog breed against a very famous one.

-Their shared ancestry means they have a lot in common, but there are some important differences between these formidable working dogs too.
+Their shared ancestry means they have a lot in common.
+But there are some important differences between these strong, working dogs too.

 Not everyone will equally enjoy owning either dog.
 So in this article, we look at the differences that will help you choose the right one for you.